Blue Origin, Jeff Bezos’ company, has completed its third crewed space flight.

 On Saturday, Jeff Bezos’ Blue Origin business launched its third private crew into space and returned safely, this time with the daughter of America’s first astronaut.

-The stubby white spacecraft with a spherical tip took off into clear blue skies above West Texas for an 11-minute journey to just beyond the globally recognized space barrier, which is 62 miles (100 kilometers) high.
+The stubby white spacecraft with the spherical tip blasted off into brilliant blue skies over West Texas for an 11-minute journey barely beyond the globally recognized space barrier, which is 62 miles (100 kilometers) high.

-The six-person crew squealed with delight as they unbuckled for a few moments of weightlessness.
+The six-member crew squealed with delight as they unbuckled for a few minutes of weightlessness, gazing out the capsule’s huge windows at space.

 As Blue Origin livestreamed the trip, one anonymous crew member commented, “I’ve never seen anything like that.”